Sarracenia complex hybrid seedlings. Notice the amount of variation.

 If you have a greenhouse that stays between 15° to 32°C (60° to 90°F) year round you can push your Sarracenia there as well.
 At higher latitudes they may need some supplementary lighting in the winter to keep them from going dormant.
 The plants benefit from being bumped up into larger pots sooner.
 They can go immediately individually into 5 cm (2 inch) pots and after a year into 8.5 cm (3 inch) pots.

 You can fertilize seedling and juvenile Sarracenia if you are careful.
 The plants enjoy foliar feeding with foliar fertilizers such as high nitrogen no urea orchid fertilizers.
 Make sure you use rain or purified water to dilute the fertilizer and use no more than 1/2 tsp fertilizer per gallon of water (1 cc per 2 l).
 You can also fertilize the soil with high nitrogen Osmocote™ Smart Release® Plant Food.
 For a 9 cm (3 1/4 inch) pot evenly place 4 to 6 pellets about 1 cm (1/2 inch) below the soil surface.
 Soil fertilization makes a huge difference in how quickly the plants grow.
-However don't grown the soil fertilized plants in the same water trays with other carnivores.
+However don't grow the soil fertilized plants in the same water trays with other carnivores.
 The fertilizer leakage will soil fertilize all the plants in the tray.

-The tricky part of growing Sarracenia indoors is how and when to acclimate them to life outdoors.
+If you do not use a light timer synched to local sunrise and sunset, the tricky part of growing Sarracenia indoors is how and when to acclimate them to life outdoors.
 Too early in the spring, the cold nights could trigger dormancy and halt their growth for a few months.
 Too late in the spring or early summer, the heat and intense sun could burn off all their foliage.
 Sarracenia are very tough plants and they should recover quickly.
 But you put all this effort into getting your plants full grown as quickly as possible and don't want to blow it after so much effort.
 Plants can be set back a year if the acclimatization goes wrong.

 -- John Brittnacher